CommandPost/CommandPost-Website/index.md

 # Authors:

-CommandPost is the next generation of [FCPX Hacks](https://latenitefilms.com/blog/final-cut-pro-hacks/), which was originally conceived and thrown together by [Chris Hocking @ LateNite Films](https://latenitefilms.com/about/).
-CommandPost is now developed and maintained by Chris Hocking & [David Peterson](https://github.com/randomeizer) through [GitHub](https://github.com/CommandPost/CommandPost).
+CommandPost is the next iteration of [FCPX Hacks](https://latenitefilms.com/blog/final-cut-pro-hacks/), which was originally conceived and thrown together by Chris Hocking from [LateNite Films](https://latenitefilms.com/about/).
+CommandPost is now developed and maintained by [Chris Hocking](https://github.com/latenitefilms) & [David Peterson](https://github.com/randomeizer) through [GitHub](https://github.com/CommandPost/CommandPost).
+However, as this is an open source project - we always welcome other contributors!

 ---